-We are SEIU Local 99—Education Workers United.
-We are teacher’s assistants, playground workers, special education aides, bus drivers, gardeners, custodians, cafeteria workers, maintenance workers, early education and Head Start workers, child care providers, and others working in schools, colleges, and administrative offices.
-Together, we represent the interests of nearly 30,000 public and private sector education workers throughout Los Angeles and Ventura County.
+We are teachers’ assistants, playground workers, special education assistants, bus drivers, gardeners, custodians, cafeteria workers, maintenance workers, early care and education workers, and others working in schools, colleges, family child care centers, and administrative offices.
+We are nearly 35,000 public and private sector education workers throughout Los Angeles, Ventura, and San Bernardino Counties.

 We, the working men and women believe we have a moral responsibility to the future generations to leave the world a better place for all who come after us.
 Therefore, we, SEIU Local 99 in both public and private sector jurisdictions, are united by the belief in the dignity and worth of workers and the services they provide.

 We unite to form a stronger union to build power for ourselves and to protect and develop the welfare and interest of our membership and organize all working people through education and collective actions so that we shall obtain the best possible compensation for our labor, greater control over all aspects of our work and improvements of the conditions under which we work.

 We strive to enhance the strength and influence of the union while improving the lives of workers and their families.
 Our power and effectiveness depend upon the active participation and commitment of our members and solidarity with each other and our political and community allies.